evennia/evennia/docs/source/Setup/HAProxy-Config.md

 # HAProxy Config (Optional)

 ### Evennia, HTTPS and Secure Websockets can play nicely together, quickly.

-May I suggest giving HAProxy 1.5+ a chance...
+This sets up HAProxy 1.5+ in front of Evennia to provide security.

 Installing HAProxy is usually as simple as:
 ```